En012/Team-9-S.E.-Laser-Tag/README.md

     sudo apt install python3

 ## Pip
-You can verify that pip is installed using: pip3 --version If you get an error, then you can install pip with the following commands:
+You can verify that pip is installed using: pip3 --version.
+If you get an error, then you can install pip with the following commands:
 ###
     sudo apt update